Christmas Markets: A Must Do When Visiting Europe During The Holidays

 Starry lights at a train station in Berlin

 Looking back, I did have a great time travelling through Europe during the winter.
-Being away for the holidays kept me busy and visiting friends in Berlin and Prague helped.
+Being away during the holidays kept me busy and visiting friends in Berlin and Prague helped.
 It was my first holiday season after my mother died and I was pretty depressed about it.
 Travel provided the therapy and escape I needed at the time.
 Yay, travel!